qgroom/proj12_bcubed_hack/paper.md

 biohackathon_location: Brussels, Belgium
 ---

-Certainly, here's the revised introduction in British English, formatted in Markdown:

----

 ## Abstract
 This investigation uses biodiversity data cubes, derived from the extensive datasets of the Global Biodiversity Information Facility (GBIF), to conduct a detailed analysis of sex ratios within ducks across Europe.
 Encompassing over ???? million occurrences extracted from nearly ???? datasets, this study elucidates sex distribution patterns across various species, focussing on temporal and spatial dynamics.
 Through the strategic exclusion of the `dwc:individualCount` from our analysis to simplify the initial approach, we aim to provide a foundational understanding of sex ratio variations and how they could be use to monitor population status and trends of biodiversity.